nordbearbotdev/phantom-ios/README.md

 # Schemes

-* Threema builds and tests the consumer app. (recommended for local testing)
+* Phantom builds and tests the consumer app. (recommended for local testing)
-* ThreemaWork builds and tests the enterprise version of our app.
+* PhantomWork builds and tests the enterprise version of our app.